Modosophonts

 • Slinguists - Text by Tony Jones

-Modification - later clade - more advanced than Ireaders, having not just an instinctive childhood ability to learn written communications, but made that highly efficient childhood learning process a permanent second 'layer' of ability when learning to communicate.
+Modification — later a clade — more advanced than Ireaders, having not just an instinctive childhood ability to learn written communications, but made that highly efficient childhood learning process a permanent second 'layer' of ability when learning to communicate.

 • Toposophic Level and Brain Size - Text by Todd Drashner

-Processing Substrate Parameters, from Modosophont level to the Third Singularity.
+Processing substrate parameters, from Modosophont level to the Third Singularity.

 • Twin Clades - Text by Matthew C. Johnson